LSRobotics/2016Robot/README.md

 *Image: "Sigmund" in action during the Hatboro-Horsham competition*

+##Code License

+The entire `2016Robot` repository and all its affiliated codes are released under The GNU General Public Certificate v3.
+A more detailed version of this license can be accessed in the `LICENSE` file located in the same repository.
+All digital contents inside this repository are the copyrights of La Salle Robotics Team of La Salle College High School, Wyndmoor, PA.

 ##The authors

 * [Mark Bense](https://github.com/msbense) Code architecture, neural network implementation, vision recognition.
 Email: msb320 [@] lehigh.edu